royleith/BerryPreamp/README.md

 Then, *Applications Launcher:* Accessories/Menu Editor

-Add a new item in the *Audio catagory* called BerryPreamp and browse to the file *berrypreamp* in your home directory.
+Add a new item in the *Sound and Video* group called BerryPreamp and browse to the file *berrypreamp* in your home directory.
 Click on *Properties* in the Menu Editor and click on the icon.
 Browse to the file *HiFiBerry_icon.png* in your home folder and select it.
 Close Menu Editor.
-BerryPreamp should now be available in the Audio section of your Application Launcher.
+BerryPreamp should now be available in the Sound and Video section of your Application Launcher.

 ## The Python Script